 "I hand-wash quite a few things, as I actually find it quite therapeutic."
 Shannon says.
 "Wool definitely requires it.
 Wash it the same way as for silk, but let it dry flat, on a towel in the shade."

 For more, check out our sister site Now To Love.

-PLUS: See the best cleaning tricks that save time below.
+See cleaning tricks for the home that save SO much time in the helpful photos below.

 Add water to any non-stick pan, then crinkle up a ball of aluminum foil and use it scrub off any tough residue.
 It's abrasive surface will polish your dishes in seconds, plus, clean-up is minimal--simply toss the aluminum ball in the trash when you're done!